A ryokan veranda at dusk facing a still pond with autumn maples and a distant pagoda

 There is no best month.
 There is your month.

 Japan runs on a calendar of sights.
 The blossoms, the maples, and the snow each own a window, and the country feels like three different places across them.
-So start with what you came for.
+So start with what you came for, then tap it below to light up your months.

 The whole year, one view